How to Talk to a Roofer Without Knowing Roofing Terms

 Photo Labels That Make Terms Understandable

-Ask for photos that answer a question, not just photos that show a close-up.
+Ask for photos that answer a question instead of only showing a close-up.
 A close-up of a shingle or flashing detail may be useful to a roofer, but a homeowner also needs orientation.

 For important findings, ask for three photo types: